 - Code Structure Modular code structure using standard Fortran constructs. - Parallelization The parallelization is done by horizontal domain decomposition using a soft-coded gridline halo (2 lines for Leapfrog, 3 for the Runge-Kutta scheme).
-The Message Passing Interface software (MPI) is used for message passing on distributed memory machines. - Compilation of the Code The compilation of all programs is performed by a Unix shell script invoking the Unix make command.
-All dependencies of the routines are automatically taken into account by the script. - Portability The model can be easily ported to various platforms; current applications are on conventional scalar machines (UNIX workstations, LINUX and Windows-NT PCs), on vector computers (NEC SX series) and MPP machines (CRAY-XT3, IBM-SP series, SGI ALTIX series). - Model Geometry 3-d, 2-d and 1-d model configurations.
+The Message Passing Interface software (MPI) is used for message passing on distributed memory machines. - Compilation of the Code For all programs a Makefile is provided for the compilation which is invoked by the Unix make command.
+Two files are belonging to the Makefile: ObjFiles is a list of files that have to be compiled and ObjDependencies contains all file dependencies.
+In addition it reads the file Fopts, which has to be adapted by the user to specify the compiler, compiler options and necessary libraries to link. - Portability The model can be easily ported to various platforms; current applications are on conventional scalar machines (UNIX workstations, LINUX and Windows-NT PCs), on vector computers (NEC SX series) and MPP machines (CRAY-XT3, IBM-SP series, SGI ALTIX series). - Model Geometry 3-d, 2-d and 1-d model configurations.
 Metrical terms can be adjusted to represent tangential Cartesian geometry with constant or zero Coriolis parameter.